Overview

 Diffuse intrinsic pontine glioma (DIPG) develops in the brain stem, mainly presenting in children aged 5 to 10 years.
 There is no cure and most children die within 18 months of diagnosis.

-Professor Chris Jones is building on previous work that has found that a gene called ACVR1 is mutated in some DIPG tumours.
-Finding a drug that targets this mutation could be an effective way to treat DIPG, and we hope that this project will lead into a clinical trial of new drugs.
+In this project, Professor Chris Jones built on previous work that had found that a gene called ACVR1 is mutated in some DIPG tumours.
+Finding a drug that targets this mutation could be an effective way to treat DIPG, and this work has identified a promising drug combination that is now going forward to clinical trial.

 About DIPG

-DIPG is a high grade childhood brain tumour.
-It is the second most common primary high grade brain tumour in children, affecting 20 to 30 children a year in the UK.
-It has no cure.
+DIPG, also now known as diffuse midline glioma, DMG, is a high-grade childhood brain tumour.
+It is the second most common primary high grade brain tumour in children and it has no cure.

-DIPG develops in a part of the brain stem known as the pons, which controls essential bodily functions including heartbeat, breathing, swallowing, eyesight and balance.
+DIPG develops in a part of the brain stem known as the pons, which controls essential bodily functions including heartbeat, breathing and swallowing.

 The pons is inaccessible surgically.
 Chemotherapy is ineffective.
 Radiotherapy can temporarily slow growth of the tumour, but is not curative.
-Ninety per cent of children die within 18 months of diagnosis, and survival beyond two years is almost unheard of.
+Most children die within 18 months of diagnosis, and survival beyond two years is almost unheard of.

 Effective treatments are desperately needed.